engtuncay/engtuncay.github.io/prog-notlar/css/css-intro-04-Size.md

 - [CSS Outline](#css-outline)
 - [User Interface (Resizing)](#user-interface-resizing)

-# CSS Units
+# Units

-(tr:Birimler:)

 Source : https://www.w3schools.com/css/css_units.asp

 CSS has several different units for expressing a length.

-Many CSS properties take "length" values, such as `width, margin, padding, font-size, etc`.
+Many CSS properties take "length" values, such as width, margin, padding, font-size, etc.

 Length is a number followed by a length unit, such as 10px, 2em, etc.